-There’s not too much I miss about America and over the nearly nine years we’ve been living in Europe, the list has gotten shorter and shorter.
-I have to admit, though, that each year when Thanksgiving rolls around, I do miss the massive Christmas lights displays.
+There’s not too much I miss about America and over the decade we’ve been living in Europe, the list has gotten shorter and shorter.
+I have to admit, though, that each year when Thanksgiving rolls around, I do miss the massive Christmas lights displays that pop-up on department stores and people’s houses signaling Christmas is coming.
 Sure, Europe has Christmas Markets that no doubt put you in the holiday spirit, but Italy very much celebrates Christmas in the traditional way of honoring the birth of Christ.
-Say what you will, but I miss the commercialization of the holiday!
-So when I heard about the Dyker Heights Christmas Lights Tour that takes you to some of the most outrageous and biggest Christmas light displays in all of America, I just had to journey across the Atlantic.
+Christmas lights are sparse at best.

 Lucy has been adding to the collection and personally putting up tens of thousands of lights each year ever since.
-Her house evoked a “Holy shit!” from me as we approached!
+Her house evoked a “Holy shit!” from me as we approached.

 Lucy’s neighbors didn’t always love the display that turns on each Thanksgiving and lights up the neighborhood until Epiphany on January 6.
 She simply told them to move.
 Well, they either moved or embraced their neighborhood’s new found Christmas celebritydom because it’s now an unspoken competition to out decorate your neighbor.

 There’s a lot to take in.
 Our team of Christmas lights guides from A Slice of Brooklyn took to the neighborhood with us to make sure we didn’t miss some of their favorite details on the over-the-top and upwards of $30,000 Christmas displays.

-They share details that just made the displays that much more special, like the Polizzottos just across the street from Lucy, who have a custom-designed Toyland-themed display.
+They share details that makes the displays that much more special, like the Polizzotto’s at 1145 84th St. just across the street from Lucy, who have a custom-designed Toy Land-themed display.
 It was commissioned by the late Alfred Polizzotto during his initial fight with cancer 26 years ago.

 Dozens of Dyker Heights houses get in the holiday spirit, but they’re not the only ones lighting up their Brooklyn neighborhoods.
 I was asked to keep the location of the other two neighborhoods we visited a secret.
-Only the most in-the-know Brooklynites know about these amazing houses, like the “Blue House” decorated by an Italian-American who married a Jewish woman.
+One neighborhood you actually visit first as a taster of what’s to come in Dyker Heights.

 Know Before You Go